 “Microsoft says they also perform traditional backups of Office 365 servers.
 However, those backups are used for internal purposes only if they experience a catastrophic event that wiped out large volumes of customer data…”

-There is always the possibility of employee error via an accidental deletion of data that is then, not recoverable; or an employee accidentally deleting a document while editing or providing new information to the document.
+There is always the possibility of employee error like accidental deletion of a file that might be recoverable.
 A disgruntled employee can wreak havoc on your data by deleting large blocks of information.

-The only real way to protect your business from data loss in 365 caused by a cyber attack or employee error is by having a proactive and complete backup and archive of your data.
+The only real way to protect your business from data loss in Office 365 caused by a cyber attack or employee error is by having a backup of your data that is not part of Office 365's replication service, like OneDrive.
 If you don't have these safeguards, your business can be severely impacted by any loss of data.
 Office 365 does not keep complete backups and archives of your past data.
-What is needed is a backup tool that can guarantee reliable backups and archiving and can handle the jobs easily and quickly.
+What is needed is a backup tool that can guarantee reliable backups and quick granular recovery.

 - External and internal security threats